-Recommend: If for whatever reason you do not fancy the 11 miles do not ignore Hebden Gill, look at the photos, it is lovely!
+If for whatever reason you do not fancy the full eleven miles do not ignore Hebden Gill.
+In fact it is lovely!